inputsh/notes/02_quotes.md

 * Our entire universe is probably in a tiny glass jar somewhere placed on a shelf in an alien child's room as a science fair project that got a C-.
 * Everyone should smile.
 Life really isn't that serious.
 We make it hard.
 The sun rises.
 The sun sets.
 We just tend to complicate the process.
 * They wanna see you do good, but never better than them.
 Remember that.
+* This is not the end.
+Death marks the beginning of a new life.

 ## George Carlin quotes